-Once a RSP receives an IEE, they must first complete the DCPS Review of Independent Assessment checklist form.
-The IEE Checklist form is located at the following link:
+Once an RSP receives an IEE, they must first complete the DCPS Review of Independent Assessment checklist form.

 When completing the DCPS Review of Independent Assessment Checklist form, the provider must indicate if the IEE will be accepted and meets the requirements for a DCPS Comprehensive Assessment.
 The IEE Checklist must be uploaded into SEDS within 5 days of receiving the IEE from the Case Manager/LEA RD.